-All The Vegan Food Options At T-Mobile Park [2023 Guide]
+Vegan Food At T-Mobile Park - And Where To Eat Nearby Instead [2025 Guide]

 But first?
-Let’s highlight some of the recent changes and new regulations at the Park, so you have the best experience possible re-entering society.
+Let’s highlight some of the recent changes and new regulations at the Park, so you have the best experience possible.
+Pay extra attention to the bag policy, since that trips people up the most.

 Outside food is permitted in single-serving sizes.
 Sealed, clear plastic water bottles up to 32oz, baby bottles, beverages related to medical needs, and unopened, soft-sided single serve containers like juice boxes are permitted.